expo/expo/docs/versions/unversioned/guides/expokit.md

 ### Android

 Many libraries in the React Native ecosystem include instructions to run `react-native link`.
 These are supported with ExpoKit for Android.
-Note that you may have to update `android/app/build.gradle` after running `react-native link`.
-Change the line added by `react-native link` from `compile project(':library-name')` to `compile(project(':library-name')) { exclude module: 'react-native' }`.